KnowledgeForwardSolutions/KfAccountNumbers/README.md

 * Must consist of 9 integer digits
 * Must pass the Luhn algorithm check.
+* May not start with the digits 8 or 0, which are reserved for Business Numbers (8) and tax numbers assigned by the Canada Revenue Agency (0).

 See [Wikipedia - Social Insurance Number](https://en.wikipedia.org/wiki/Social_Insurance_Number) for more info.